SakuraComputing/liverpool-kendo/README.md

 The application is deployed to Heroku.
 This is not part of the pipeline as this goes live, instead run deploy.sh from the project root.

+## Unit Tests

+These are carried out using Jest